The ESSnuSB design study: overview and future prospects: Neutrino Beam

-It should be noted that modelling tertiary muon production is much more precise than modeling secondary kaon production.
+It should be noted that modeling tertiary muon production is much more precise than modeling secondary kaon production.
 This, together with the fact that most of the electron (anti)neutrino component comes from tertiary muon decays, makes it possible to model this component with less systematic uncertainty than would be the case for more energetic proton beams which produce a larger number of kaon secondaries.

-\section{Neutrino detectors}
+\section{Neutrino Detectors}

-The \essnusb{} experiment will consist of a suite of near detectors and a very large water Cherenkov far detectors.
+The \essnusb{} experiment will consist of a suite of near detectors and two very large water Cherenkov (WC) far detectors.
 The far detectors will be used to measure the oscillated neutrino spectrum and hence the signal for the CP-violation.
 Measurements from the near detectors will be used to constrain the prompt neutrino flux and interaction cross-sections.
-A detailed description of the \essnusb{} detectors can be found in the \essnusb{} conceptual design report \cite{Alekou:2022emd}; this section provides a brief overview of the basic ideas.
+A detailed description of the \essnusb{} detectors can be found in the \essnusb{} conceptual design report \cite{Alekou:2022emd, Alekou:2022emd_arXiv}; this section provides a brief overview of the basic ideas.

-\subsection{Near detectors}
+\subsection{Near Detectors}

 Knowledge of neutrino interaction cross-sections, both inclusive and differential, will play a crucial role in the \essnusb{} experiment.
-An a-priori uncertainty of the cross-sections directly translates to uncertainty of the expected event rate at far detectors, which in turn decreases the CPV discovery potential and precision of the $\deltacp$ phase measurement.
-It turns out that this uncertainty (assuming it stays within reasonable bounds) does not affect the 5~$\sigma$ $\deltacp$ coverage too much (see \figref{fig:CP_sensitivity_norm}) -- mostly due to the very intense neutrino beam, large far detectors and the fact that we are measuring at the second oscillation maximum.
-However, it does play a crucial role in the expected precision of the $\deltacp$ measurement (see \figref{fig:CP_precision_shape}).
+An a priori uncertainty of the cross-sections directly translates to uncertainty of the expected event rate at the far detectors, which in turn decreases the CPV discovery potential and precision of the $\deltacp$ phase measurement.
+It turns out that this uncertainty (assuming it stays within reasonable bounds) does not affect the 5~$\sigma$ $\deltacp$ coverage too much (see Figure~11)---mostly due to the very intense neutrino beam, large far detectors and the fact that we are measuring at the second oscillation maximum.
+However, it does play a crucial role in the expected precision of the $\deltacp$ measurement (see Figure 9).
 Since \essnusb{} is designed to be a next-to-next generation CPV experiment with focus on precision, near detectors have been designed with a focus on cross-section measurement.
-Additionally, separate cross-section measurement campaigns are foreseen in the construction and commissioning phase of the \essnusb{} experiment (see \secref{sec:essnusbplus}).
+Additionally, separate cross-section measurement campaigns are foreseen in the construction and commissioning phase of the \essnusb{} experiment (see Section \ref{sec:essnusbplus}).